wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 AustereCache also reduces the amount of metadata required for tracking compressed segment size in the baseline design.
 In AustereCache, compressed chunks are stored as consecutive sub-chunks in the data region of the SSD (and the last sub-chunk is padded to align to the sub-chunk boundary).
+The metadata of compressed chunks is stored in the corresponding FP index entry of the first sub-chunk.
+The rest entries in the FP index are marked as used but not accessed during normal operations.
+A compressed sub-chunk can be accessed by first finding its FP index entry and then reading sequentially until the last sub-chunk.